daveaglick/NancyDocs/input/docs/hosting/hosting-nancy-with-aspnet.md

 ```
 Here we define a NancyFx configuration section and a bootstrapper entry that specified the type of the bootstrapper, and the assembly it's located in.
 If this configuration setting is specified then the locator is bypassed completely and Nancy will use the specified type instead.

-For more information on Nancy Bootstrapping please see [[Bootstrapping-Nancy]].
+For more information on Nancy Bootstrapping please see [Bootstrapping Nancy](/docs/bootstrappers/bootstrapping-nancy).

-## Controlling output buffering
+# Controlling output buffering
 The NancyFX configuration section also enables you to control if output buffering should be disabled or not.
 This is done with the `DisableOutputBuffering` element, that can have a value of either `true` (output buffering is disabled) or `false` (output buffering will remain enabled - this is the default value).

 ```xml